-The Administrator's intent is to obtain experiential and anecdotal information from each executive on challenges faced by his/her company, how the company met the challenges, approaches which were productive or successful, and those which were not.
-The attendees may or may not change from session to session.
+The Administrator will obtain experiential and anecdotal information from each executive on challenges faced by his/her company, how the company met the challenges, approaches which were productive or successful, and those which were not.
 The specific agenda subjects will likely change and may be set in advance or be free form.
-No collective advice or recommendations resulting from group deliberation or interaction is expected or will be solicited.
+No collective advice or recommendations will be solicited.

 FACA does not apply because:

-- The intent is to obtain information or viewpoints from individual attendees as opposed to advice, opinions or recommendations from the group acting in a collective mode.
+- The purpose is to obtain information or viewpoints from individual attendees as opposed to advice, opinions or recommendations from the group acting in a collective mode.